As May readies trade speech, Tusk sees difficulties

-LONDON/BRUSSELS (Reuters) - “Real political difficulties” lie ahead for Brexit, EU summit chair Donald Tusk said after Prime Minister Theresa May gave him a preview of the vision of future trade ties she will unveil on Friday.
+LONDON/BRUSSELS (Reuters) -“Real political difficulties” lie ahead for Brexit, EU summit chair Donald Tusk said after Prime Minister Theresa May gave him a preview of the vision of future trade ties she will unveil on Friday.

-Over lunch at her Downing Street office, aides said, May told him a draft Brexit treaty published by the European Union on Wednesday was “unacceptable” in its proposal of keeping Northern Ireland effectively in an EU customs union, potentially isolating the province economically from the British mainland.
+Over lunch at her Downing Street office, aides said, May told him a draft Brexit treaty published by the European Union on Wednesday was“unacceptable” in its proposal of keeping Northern Ireland effectively in an EU customs union, potentially isolating the province economically from the British mainland.

-Tusk offered a robust defence of the draft, which the EU says is a “backstop” for avoiding a “hard border” that might disrupt peace in Ireland.
+Tusk offered a robust defence of the draft, which the EU says is a“backstop” for avoiding a“hard border” that might disrupt peace in Ireland.
 Before their meeting, he said he would be asking May if she had a better idea to achieve that.

-No details emerged of exactly what May will propose in a speech on Friday for an “ambitious economic partnership” after Brexit.
-Some ministers have suggested that it can achieve “frictionless trade” between the whole United Kingdom and the EU and avoid the need for a special deal in Ireland.
+No details emerged of exactly what May will propose in a speech on Friday for an“ambitious economic partnership” after Brexit.
+Some ministers have suggested that it can achieve“frictionless trade” between the whole United Kingdom and the EU and avoid the need for a special deal in Ireland.

-May’s spokesman said her ministers had agreed with her that her speech would be “a real step forward in the negotiations”.
+May’s spokesman said her ministers had agreed with her that her speech would be“a real step forward in the negotiations”.

-However, Tusk has dismissed as “pure illusion” some of the ideas that many expect to form part of her proposal to maintain close regulatory alignment with the EU in some sectors.
+However, Tusk has dismissed as“pure illusion” some of the ideas that many expect to form part of her proposal to maintain close regulatory alignment with the EU in some sectors.

 On Thursday he bluntly dismissed the idea that May could avoid hampering trade while pursuing her plan to take Britain out of both the EU customs union and the single market.